Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Terminology

-\subparagraph*{Reversible Boolean Function} A reversible Boolean function is a bijective function where inputs and outputs are provided as binary strings of fixed length.
-This function corresponds to a unique permutation and is often presented in the form of a truth table.
-It is noteworthy that reversible Boolean functions have been recognized as fundamental operators in quantum computing, thus explored extensively in prior research on quantum circuit synthesis \cite{saeedi2013synthesis}.
+A reversible Boolean function is a bijective function where inputs and outputs are provided as binary strings of fixed length.
+This function is often presented in the form of a truth table.
+It is noteworthy that reversible Boolean functions have been recognized as one of the fundamental operators in quantum computing, thus explored extensively in prior research on efficient quantum circuit synthesis \cite{saeedi2013synthesis}.

 Example~\ref{tab:example1tt} provides an example of a three-qubit reversible Boolean function.
 The specification defines a one-to-one mapping for each of the $2^3=8$ basis states.
-For instance, the input state (\texttt{qubit 1, qubit 2, qubit 3})$ = (1, 1, 0)$ is mapped to the output state (\texttt{qubit 1, qubit 2, qubit 3}) $ = (0, 1, 1)$, or $110 \rightarrow 011$ for short.
+For instance, the input state (\texttt{qubit 1, qubit 2, qubit 3}) $ = (1, 1, 0)$ is mapped to the output state (\texttt{qubit 1, qubit 2, qubit 3}) $ = (0, 1, 1)$, or $110 \rightarrow 011$ for short.
 It is sufficient to only specify the function for the basis states: when superposed states are involved, they can simply be decomposed into a convex combination of basis states, after which the function can be applied to each basis state according to the specification.